Lab Members

 M.A. in Experimental Psychology, University of Toronto

-Emily completed her B.Sc. in electrical engineering at Queen’s University.
-After spending a year working in technical sales at Microsoft, Emily chose to return to academia to pursue her passion for learning and teaching.
-Emily is interested in combining computational models and neuroimaging data to better understand how we learn as our brains develop.
-She is also part of the Collaborative Specialization in Engineering and Psychology.
-Her research is fueled by large amounts of tea and frequent yoga sessions.
+After a brief stint in tech after completing her undergraduate degree, Emily chose to return to academia to pursue her passion for learning and teaching.
+She completed her MA at Mack Lab in 2020 and completed her PhD in 2024.
+Emily is interested in combining computational models and neuroimaging data to better understand how we learn.
+Her research is fuelled by large amounts of tea, hiking/camping trips, and frequent yoga sessions.

 [email protected]